OctopusDeploy/blog/blog/2021-07/multi-tenancy-release-management/index.md

 Here are the values for each parameter:

+- **Octopus Base URL**: Accept the default value, `#{Octopus.Web.ServerUri}`.
+You can configure that value at Configuration -> Nodes.
+This is pre-configured for Octopus Cloud.
 - **Octopus API Key**: The API key variable, `#{Project.ChildProjects.ReleaseAPIKey}`.
-- **Octopus Child Space**: Accept the default value.
+- **Child Project Space**: Accept the default value.
 This example isn't creating a release orchestration project in another space.
 - **Child Project Name**: The name of the child project.
-- **Child Project Channel**: Accept the default (empty) value The child project only has one channel.
 - **Child Project Release Number**: The release pattern variable, `#{Project.ChildProjects.ReleasePattern}`.
 - **Child Project Release Not Found Error Handle**: Accept the default value, which says if the release doesn't exist, skip it.
 - **Destination Environment Name**: Accept the default value.
 Use the same environment as the parent project.
 - **Source Environment Name**: Accept the default (empty) value This example will let the step template decide the source environment.
+- **Child Project Channel**: Accept the default (empty) value The child project only has one channel.
+- **Tenant Name**: Accept the default value, `#{Octopus.Deployment.Tenant.Name}`.
 - **Child Project Prompted Variables**: Accept the default (empty) value.
 There are no prompted variables.
+- **Deployment Mode**: Accept the default value.
+The example is doing a deployment not a redeploy.
 - **Force Redeployment**: Accept the default value.
 The example won't redeploy an existing release.
+- **Refresh Variable Snapshots**: Accept the default value.
+The example won't refresh child project variable snapshots.
+- **Specific Deployment Targets**: Accept the default value.
+The example isn't deploying to specific machines.
 - **Ignore Specific Machine Mismatch**: Accept the default value.
 We're not adding deployment target triggers yet.
 - **Save Release Notes as Artifacts**: Accept the default value.
 - **What If**: Accept the default value.
 We're not adding the approvals yet.